DeterminateSystems/macos-ephemeral/README.md

 select "Device Groups",
 click "Add Device Group".

-1. Name it "Ephemeral CI".
+1. Name it "Ephemeral CI"
-2. Add your macs to the group.
+2. Add your macs to the group

 Click "Save".